Health Care for the Homeless

 The Health Care for the Homeless Program is a major source of care for homeless persons in the United States, serving patients that live on the street, in shelters, or in transitional housing.

-Working within two community facilities (Transitions Homeless Recovery Center and The Cooperative Ministry, we deliver health care and case management services to homeless persons throughout the Midlands of South Carolina.
+Working within community facility (Transitions Homeless Recovery Center), we deliver health care and case management services to homeless persons throughout the Midlands of South Carolina.

 Recognizing the complex needs of homeless persons, we strive to provide a coordinated, comprehensive approach to health care, including substance abuse and mental health services.